OllieSM/OllieSM/README.md

     <hr>
     <h4><ins>Hobby:</ins></h4>
     <p>One of my Hobbies is usually playing games with freinds
-    or a more physical activity walking up mountains</p>
+    or a more physical activity such as walking up mountains <br>
+    i also like to attend programming club every week.</p>
   </body>
 </html>